 Instead of a mild soapy water solution, another great solution to clean computer screen is obtained by mixing 50% white vinegar and 50% distilled water.
 That will safely have the job done too.

 Don’t apply to much pressure and use wide sweeping motions from top to bottom and from side to side.
 Be careful not to over-moisten the microfibre cloth to prevent water from running down the screen and collecting on the edges and under the bezels.

 Now that you have learned how to clean computer screen and what are the correct methods, let us leave some important pieces of advice on products you must avoid.

 What Shouldn’t I Do?

 When you start to clean a computer monitor there are some key procedures you should avoid.
 Using an incorrect method may induce permanent damage to your monitor and even getting it irreparable!

 Never spray any kind of fluid directly to the screen.
 It will drain down to the edges and enter the bezels.
 If this happens, there are chances of staining the edges of your display on the inner side.
 And that will be permanent damage.

 Don’t use regular cleaning rags, paper towels or old t-shirts.
 LCDs are very delicate and can easily get scratched.
 Only soft, clean microfibre cloths are secure for this type of usage.

 Never use any type of abrasive household cleaners or any type of chemicals and products containing alcohol or ammonia.
 Polishing compounds should also be highly avoided.
-Those products can damage anti-reflective coatings of screens, cause clouding, staining and leaving an uneven finish, spoiling your LCD permanently.
-Also, use an appropriate neutral solution to clean laptop screen.
+Those products can damage anti-reflective coatings of screens, cause clouding, and staining, and leave an uneven finish, spoiling your LCD permanently.
+Also, use an appropriate neutral solution to clean the laptop screen.